15 Min Bistek Tagalog: Filipino Beef Steak With Caramelized onions & Soy Lemon Sauce over Arborio Rice

 How to Serve Filipino Bistek

 Filipino bistek is one of those thin sliced steak recipes, and when you have thin slices, you need lots of sauce.
-Sauce requires rice.
+Sauce requires rice (Filipino way).

 So have a side of steaming rice and you’ll have the most savory and comforting meal at your plate.